-Lithuania is currently seeking accession to full IEA membership (Accession country), therefore it is included in the IEA and Accession/Association countries aggregate (IEA family), for data starting in 1990 and for the entire time series.
+Lithuania joined the IEA in February 2022; however, its data have not been included in the IEA member countries aggregate (IEA total) for this edition.
+They are included in the IEA and Accession/Association countries aggregate (IEA family), for data starting in 1990 and for the entire time series.

 The IEA continues to expand the coverage of its statistics reports and encourages more countries to collaborate on data exchange.
-As detailed data have become consistently available for Niger (before 2001) and for Guyana for the entire time series, the associated time series are now shown explicitly in the main list of countries, and have been removed from the Other Africa and Other non-OECD
+As detailed data have become consistently available for the Kingdom of Eswatini, Madagascar, Rwanda and Uganda, the associated time series are now shown explicitly in the main list of countries and have been removed from the Other Africa region